 Surely one of the most mentioned quotes in the wake of the Cambridge Analytica/Facebook story is “If you are not paying for it, you’re not the customer; you’re the product being sold.”
 While it’s been said about everything from TVs to automotive black boxes, in Facebook’s case it applies to the extensive personal data it collects from and about their users and how it analyzes and packages it in precise demographic groups so that advertisers can pitch users anything from shoes to candidates.

 Users have long been accustomed to getting services for free on the Internet, without really understanding their true cost.
-Google’s entire business model is to build products that delight users and are extremely useful while using data collected from users using those services to serve ads that are “more relevant” to them.
+Google’s entire business model is to build products that delight users and are extremely useful, while using data collected from users of those services to serve ads that are “more relevant” to them.

 That detailed and actionable information is a boon for advertisers and gets results.
 Which is why when asked at yesterday’s hearing “are you willing to change your business model in the interest of protecting individual privacy?”
 Mr Zuckerberg declined to answer.